OUR GUIDE TO BIRTHSTONES

 September

-Sapphire is also a traditional gift for those celebrating a 5th or 45th anniversary!
-Sapphire is a very desirable gemstone due to its excellent colour, hardness, durability, and lustre.
+Sapphire is also a traditional gift for those celebrating a 5th or 45th anniversary.
 Sapphires score a 9 out of 10 on the mohs hardness scale.
-The durability of Sapphires makes them an excellent choice for engagement rings.
+The durability of Sapphires makes them an excellent choice for jewellery.
+Before the twentieth century, blue sapphires were the favoured gemstones for engagement rings.

-When you think of Sapphires, you probably think of a rich blue colour, but sapphires actually come in almost every colour of the rainbow including pink, peach, orange, yellow, green, teal, and purple.
+Sapphires can come in almost every colour of the rainbow including pink, peach, orange, yellow, green, teal, and purple.

 Opal